rycus86/githooks/docs/command-line-tool.md

 git hooks config [enable|disable] fail-on-non-existing-shared-hooks
 ```

-Enable or disable the switch making hooks fail with an error if any shared hook configured in
-`.shared` is missing, meaning `git hooks update` has not yet been called.
+Enable or disable failing hooks with an error when any shared hooks configured in `.shared` are missing, which usually means `git hooks update` has not been called yet.

 ## git hooks tools